kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 1. Publish devices with `capacity: 1` initially
 2. Wait for first claim to determine affinity value
-3. Update ResourceSlice with actual capacity and affinity as attribute
+3. Update ResourceSlice with actual capacity, writing the affinity value into the device's `attributes` map
-4. Use CEL selector to match affinity attribute
+4. Use CEL selector to match against that `attributes` entry

 **Problems**:
 - Race condition: Second pod may go to different device before expansion